eXist-db/AtomicWiki/data/Welcome.md

 If you just installed the wiki from the eXist-db repository, you should be able to log in as user "editor" with password "editor".
 This is the default wiki admin user.

+Please refer to the [Getting Started](help/GettingStarted) document for an overview.

 <div class="row">
     <div class="col-md-4">